Explore Jabal Maqla, the true Mount Sinai, with expert insights and Bedouin legends. Uncover ancient secrets in Saudi Arabia’s Tabuk Region.

 Al Bad’ - Jethro’s Tombs is a remarkable site, often likened to Petra in Jordan or Mada’in Saleh in Saudi Arabia for its rock-carved facades and ancient ambiance.
 It is believed that one of the caves here is the tomb of Jethro, Moses’ father-in-law.

-In the nearby town of Al-Bad’, known locally as Madyan, visitors can see the well where tradition says Moses assisted Jethro’s daughters in drawing water for their sheep.
-This tranquil spot is thought to be where Moses first met his future wife, Zipporah.
-Walking through these sites allows one to step into the heart of the stories that have shaped the region’s biblical and historical heritage.
+In the nearby town of Al-Bad’, known locally as Madyan, you can visit the well where tradition says Moses assisted Jethro’s daughters in drawing water for their sheep.
+This tranquil spot is believed to be where Moses first met his future wife, Zipporah.
+Walking through these sites, you’ll step into the heart of the stories that have shaped the region’s biblical and historical legacy.

-Split Rock of Horeb - Visit and climb to the Split Rock of Horeb, located in the Rephidim area—believed to be the rock Moses struck when God instructed him to bring forth water for the Israelites.
-Standing before this massive, split formation, one can almost envision the moment when water is said to have flowed from it to quench the people’s thirst.
+Split Rock of Horeb - Visit and climb to the Split Rock of Horeb, located in the Rephidim area—believed to be the rock Moses struck when God commanded him to bring forth water for the Israelites.
+Standing before this massive, split formation, you can almost envision the moment when water is said to have flowed from it to quench the people’s thirst.

-A short drive away, a hill covered with ancient petroglyphs etched into dark volcanic stones can be found.
+Just a short drive away, you’ll find a hill adorned with ancient petroglyphs etched into dark volcanic stones.
 Many believe this could be the very hill where Moses stood with his hands raised as Joshua battled the Amalekites in the valley below.
 It’s a powerful and humbling place that connects history, faith, and the landscape in one unforgettable experience.

 Haql - Overnight stay in Haql